thegamecat/gekko-trading-stuff/README.md

-Add this in .check under your logic etc I've used adx as an example:
+Add this in .update under your logic etc I've used adx as an example:

   grreadtime = candle.start.toDate();
   headertxt = "date,price,adx,buys (USD),sells (BTC)\n";